diatomzone/diatomzone.github.io/collections/_articlesdir/uncategorized/spamreviews.md

 3 stars from Mars: Salty but not in a comforting way.
 However, I can respect the grind.

+5 stars from Smi: I like the spam lite best of all but we have a Talladega Alabama spam a rama cookout and we have every kind that they have cooked every way you can have it we all enjoy it

 5 stars from BigD!: I had a sample of the less sodium spam here at the muesum!
 Taste amazing I would rate it a 10

 5 stars from Big birta: Sould xome to this fine astablishnent agaib